MIMO Channel Estimation using Score-Based Generative Models: Introduction

 \subsection{Related Work}

-Modern statistical wireless channel modeling stems from the well-known Saleh-Valenzuela clustered channel model \cite{saleh1987statistical}, which characterizes a propagation environment through a sum of impulse responses with stochastic delays and amplitudes.
-Extensions to this for MIMO models have been made through angles of departure and arrival on both sides of a communication link \cite{spencer2000modeling}, respectively, as well as including beamforming effects (e.g., specific to millimeter-wave systems \cite{rappaport2012broadband}) in the modeling.
-Standardized clustered delay line (CDL) models for cellular communications are extremely flexible and can model wireless channels in four dimensions (time, frequency, transmit antennas, and receive antennas), having been adopted in 5G specifications \cite{3gpp.38.901}.
+Modern statistical wireless channel modeling stems from the Saleh-Valenzuela clustered channel model \cite{saleh1987statistical}, which characterizes a propagation environment through a sum of impulse responses with stochastic delays and amplitudes.
+Extensions for MIMO channels have added angles of departure and arrival on both ends of the communication link \cite{spencer2000modeling}, and have included beamforming effects in the modeling \cite{rappaport2012broadband}.
+Standardized clustered delay line (CDL) models for cellular communications are extremely flexible and can model wireless channels in four dimensions (time, frequency, transmit antennas, and receive antennas), and are adopted in 5G specifications \cite{3gpp.38.901}.
 In this work, we use the well-established CDL family of stochastic environments to evaluate the performance of MIMO channel estimation algorithms.

-Beyond their usage for synthetic channel generation and performance evaluation, statistical channel models have been used to aid compressed sensing for MIMO channel estimation, based on an assumed low rank channel model in the beamspace domain \cite{venugopal2017channel}.
-The Lasso is a fast estimation method \cite{schniter2014channel} that imposes sparsity in the two-dimensional Fourier (2D-DFT) domain through $\ell_1$-regularization in the channel estimation objective.
-The atomic norm decomposition \cite{bhaskar2013atomic} and its extension to fast, approximate atomic norm decomposition (fsAD) \cite{zhang2017atomic} use knowledge of the antenna array shape and the underlying structure of the CDL models (namely, sparsity on a continuum) to achieve competitive channel estimation results.
-In contrast, our method is data-driven, does not assume a specific channel model, and thus is likely amenable to use in real-world wireless propagation environments where sparsity and low rank assumptions may not always hold \cite{molisch2016millimeter}.
+Beyond their usage for synthetic channel generation and performance evaluation, statistical channel models have been used to aid compressed sensing (CS) for MIMO channel estimation, based on an assumed low rank channel model in the beamspace domain \cite{venugopal2017channel}.
+The Lasso is a fast estimation method that imposes sparsity in the two-dimensional Fourier (2D-DFT) domain through $\ell_1$-regularization in the channel estimation objective.
+The EM-GM-AMP algorithm \cite{schniter2014channel} uses the approximate message passing (AMP) algorithm as a backbone in recovering a Gaussian mixture of impulses in the beamspace domain, from a number of undersampled and noisy measurements.
+Along the same line, the atomic norm decomposition \cite{bhaskar2013atomic} and its extension to fast approximate atomic norm decomposition (fsAD) \cite{zhang2017atomic} use knowledge of the antenna array shape and the underlying structure of the CDL models (sparsity in the continuous 2D angular domain) to achieve competitive channel estimation results.
+In contrast to CS methods, score-based models do not assume a specific channel model, and thus are likely amenable to use in real-world wireless propagation environments where sparsity and low rank assumptions may not always hold \cite{molisch2016millimeter}.